-We have 34 new MIDI SuperTracks covering many different genres: Pop, Soul, Country, Folk, Jazz, Funk, and Blues.
-This brings the total number of MIDI SuperTracks to over 200!
+We have 32 new MIDI SuperTracks with Killer Accordion (15), Country and Folk Piano (9), and Celtic Piano (8).
 Because these are MIDI, you can pick whatever patches or synths you want to generate the sound, giving you complete control over the final product!